-Gunnar Intercept vs Warby Parker Haskell: Blue Light Glasses
+Gunnar Intercept vs TIJN: Blue Light Glasses Comparison

-Choosing the right blue light glasses often comes down to balancing screen protection with everyday aesthetics.
-The Gunnar Intercept dominates the gaming space with its aggressively tinted amber lenses designed to maximize contrast and block 65% of blue light at 450nm.
-In contrast, the Warby Parker Haskell takes a lifestyle-first approach, offering nearly clear lenses embedded in a premium cellulose acetate frame that seamlessly transitions from office zoom calls to evening social events.
+The battle between the Gunnar Intercept and Warby Parker Haskell proves that blue light glasses force a strict choice between maximum screen protection and everyday aesthetics.
+The Gunnar Intercept dominates the gaming space with aggressively tinted amber lenses that maximize contrast and block 65% of blue light at 450nm.
+In contrast, the Warby Parker Haskell takes a lifestyle-first approach, offering nearly clear lenses embedded in a premium cellulose acetate frame that smoothly transitions from office zoom calls to evening social events.
 Both protect your eyes, but they target completely different daily routines.

 The Gunnar Intercept is purpose-built for hardcore gamers and software developers who spend eight or more continuous hours staring at intense monitor glare.
 Its wrap-around style and heavy tint prioritize function over fashion.
 The Warby Parker Haskell is crafted for remote workers, students, and professionals who need blue light filtration without looking like they are competing in an esports tournament.
 It offers prescription compatibility, scratch-resistant polycarbonate lenses, and a classic round frame that flatters most face shapes while providing subtle, unnoticeable screen protection.